alexa/ask-cli/docs/concepts/Deploy-Command.md

      * If the `lastDeployHash` doesn't change for the source skillCode, the deployer will not upload the code to S3, and thus no new version will be created.
   3. Based on the presense of stackId, the deployer will create/update AWS CloudFormation stack for each region.
 The creation of a stack usually takes some time as new infrastructures are being provisioned; while the update of a stack resource is much faster as the update is executed based on the changeset.
 Please read more about the [CloudFormation update](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html).
   4. Polling stack status and real-time display the latest event message.
 Provide detailed resource-level reason message if any deployment of resource fails.

+Supported parameters in `userConfig`:
+* awsRegion
+* runtime: Please see [AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for more details.
+Value of this field will be passed to *LambdaRuntime* in the stack.
+* handler: The entry point for the Lambda function in your code.
+Value of this field will be passed to *LambdaHandler* in the stack
+* templatePath: The stack file path that you wish to deploy with.
+* regionalOverrides: You can set `regionalOverrides.{region}.{anyPropertiesAbove}` to override the parameters for a certain region.

 ## Other Concepts